Santiago Mosquera

-Hárold Santiago Mosquera Caicedo (born 7 February 1995) Santi Mosquera is a Colombian professional footballer who plays as a winger for Greek Super League club OFI.
+Hárold Santiago Mosquera Caicedo (born 7 February 1995) Santi Mosquera is a Colombian professional footballer who plays as a winger for Santa Fe.

 Career

 Santi Mosquera began his career with two seasons for Colombian first division side Millonarios.

 In February 2018, Mosquera signed with FC Dallas of Major League Soccer.
 He had his contract optioned declined by Dallas following their 2020 season.